Learn More and ApplyPhysical Education (BSPE)

 Student Teaching: 12 quarter hours required, grade of B- or better required

 Registration in student teaching requires completion of all requirements and procedures above.
 EDU 95 indicates to the Illinois State Board of Education that all field experience hours are complete.
-All students also take PE 384 during the spring of the senior year (listed in the Liberal Studies section).
+All students also take KNES 384 during the spring of the senior year (listed in the Liberal Studies section).

 Course Title Quarter Hours

-PE 378PHYSICAL EDUCATION STUDENT TEACHING IN ELEMENTARY EDUCATION6
+KNES 378PHYSICAL EDUCATION STUDENT TEACHING IN ELEMENTARY EDUCATION6

-PE 379PHYSICAL EDUCATION STUDENT TEACHING IN SECONDARY EDUCATION6
+KNES 379PHYSICAL EDUCATION STUDENT TEACHING IN SECONDARY EDUCATION6

 EDU 95CLINICAL EXPERIENCE WITH CHILDREN AND YOUTH (non-credit, non-tuition, PA grade required )0